Antimony trifluoride

 Antimony trifluoride is the inorganic compound with the formula SbF3.
-Sometimes called Swarts' reagent, is one of two principal fluorides of antimony, the other being SbF5.
+Sometimes called Swarts' reagent, it is one of two principal fluorides of antimony, the other being SbF5.
 It appears as a white solid.
 As well as some industrial applications, it is used as a reagent in inorganic and organofluorine chemistry.

 Preparation and structure

 In solid SbF3, the Sb centres have octahedral molecular geometry and are linked by bridging fluoride ligands.
 Three Sb–F bonds are short (192 pm) and three are long (261 pm).
 Because it is a polymer, SbF3 is far less volatile than related compounds AsF3 and SbCl3.

 SbF3 is prepared by treating antimony trioxide with hydrogen fluoride: